The Garden Grazer

 Protein: Stir in chickpeas (garbanzo beans), other beans, cooked quinoa, or vegan chicken tenders or strips.

-Vegan cheese: Sprinkle in dairy-free crumbled feta cheese or parmesan cheese for extra flavor.
+Vegan cheese: Sprinkle in dairy-free crumbled feta cheese or Vegan Parmesan Cheese for extra flavor.

 Olive oil: I prepare the dressing oil-free, however you can easily drizzle in a tablespoon of good quality extra-virgin olive oil if you wish.